Evolocumab: Patent dispute

+Post-trial

+Results of the FOURIER trial were published in March 2017.
+Results from FOURIER-OLE, an open-label follow-up study of 24% of the patients in the treatment arm of FOURIER, were published by Amgen in 2022.
+In 2022 a reanalysis of the FOURIER trial based on regulatory data reported that cardiac mortality with evolocumab was higher than had been reported in the trial publication.
+Its authors called for an independent trial restoration of FOURIER.
+Cardiovascular mortality was reportedly higher on evolocumab than on placebo, although the difference was not statistically significant.

+Amgen submitted a biologics license application (BLA) for evolocumab to the FDA in August 2014.
+It was approved in 2015 in the US, Europe, and Canada.

+In 2023, Amgen discontinued the monthly 420 mg dosing option for Repatha, retaining only the biweekly 140 mg option.

 Society and culture

 Economics

 In 2015, evolocumab cost about US$14,100 per year.
-One article calculated this to be about $400,000 to $500,000 per quality-adjusted life year (QALY), which did not meet "generally accepted" cost-benefit thresholds.
+One report estimated this to be $400,000 to $500,000 per quality-adjusted life year (QALY), which did not meet "generally accepted" cost-benefit thresholds.
 The authors calculated that an annual cost of $4,500 would meet an acceptable $100,000 per QALY standard.
-On 26 October 2018, Amgen announced a 60% cut in price, setting the new price at $5,850 per year.
+On 26 October 2018, Amgen announced a 60% cut in price, to $5,850 per year.